 The rolling hills of Dickson County contain a treasure that was considered more precious than gold to the builders of young America.
 The treasure was iron ore, and it lured men by the hundreds to this area of Middle Tennessee.
 The site of the first Cumberland Presbyterian Church is located at Montgomery Bell State Park.Plan your Montgomery Bell State Park visit and explore what else you can see and do in Burns using our Burns vacation route planner.

 The iron industry in Dickson County has been long silent, but the 3,782 acres that make up Montgomery Bell State Resort Park still show the signs of its presence.
 Near the remains of the Old Laurel Furnace, ore pits, where men once scratched iron ore from the earth, lie quiet and abandoned; the hardwood forest, once heavily cut to clear farmland and to produce charcoal for the iron furnaces, has slowly healed its wounds.
 Fox, squirrel, raccoon, opossum, deer and a wide variety of birds and wildflowers have returned to the forest, making Montgomery Bell a place of quiet natural beauty.

-Create a full itinerary - for free!
+Create a full Burns itinerary

 Unable to display map at this time.
 Please try again later.